Thaciano

-Thaciano Mickael da Silva (born 12 May 1995), simply known as Thaciano, is a Brazilian footballer who plays as a midfielder for Santos.
+Thaciano Mickael da Silva (born 12 May 1995), simply known as Thaciano, is a Brazilian footballer who plays as either a midfielder or a forward for Santos.

 Club career

 Porto-PE

 Born in Campina Grande, Paraíba, Thaciano was a Porto de Caruaru youth graduate.
 Promoted to the first team in 2013, he made his senior debut on 20 January of that year by starting in a 0–4 Campeonato Pernambucano home loss against Central.

 Thaciano was an undisputed for Porto during the 2014 campaign, as his side achieved a place in Série D.

 Boa Esporte

 On 13 January 2015, after fully recovering from an injury, Thaciano joined Série B side Boa Esporte on loan until the end of the year.
 He made his professional debut on 1 September, coming on as a late substitute in a 1–2 home loss against Paraná.

 Thaciano scored his first goal on 16 October 2015, netting the second in a 2–2 home draw against Sampaio Corrêa.
 He contributed with 11 appearances, scoring four goals, as his side suffered relegation.

 Ahead of the 2016 season, Thaciano was bought outright by Boa.